brad-dallin/laptopchemistry/docs/_methods/2025-03-29-query-chembl-approved-small-molecule-drugs.md

 ---

 I wanted to document some of my learnings by building a SQL query that retrieves the chemical structures and data from the ChEMBL database.
 Prior to running, I already downloaded the ChEMBL database and hosted it locally using the Postgres App for Mac.
 Instructions for downloading the ChEMBL database can be found [here](https://chembl.gitbook.io/chembl-interface-documentation/downloads) and installation instructions for Postgres App [here](https://postgresapp.com).
+The jupyter notebook for this methods post can be found [here](https://github.com/brad-dallin/laptopchemistry/blob/main/notebooks/qry_chembl_approved_small_molecule_drugs.ipynb)

 ### **1. Import modules**